MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-AD-SSO.md

 In this example, we are creating a role binding for admin user “Bob”, which could also be an admin group.
 A prefix microsoft:activedirectory is added for AD names and groups, which is used to convert the AD group names to SIDs.

-2. Convert the yaml from name to SID and deploy yaml. kubectl-adsso.exe nametosid <rbac.yml>
+2. Convert the yaml from name to SID and deploy yaml.
+1.
+kubectl-adsso.exe nametosid <rbac.yml>

-Note: For modifying the yaml, run the toll in reverse to convert SIDs to names kubectl-adsso.exe sidtoname <rbac.yml>
+Note: For modifying the yaml, run the toll in reverse to convert SIDs to names:

+kubectl-adsso.exe sidtoname <rbac.yml>

 3. Log into client machine as Bob and connect to the api-server.